 Perhaps that is an idea of Serenity, or something similar when encountering that word.
 Pausing, stillness..
 A sense of deep peace.
 A surrender to all that surrounds you.
 To just BE in the moment.
 To BE the moment.
 And again… Breathe.

-Surfing brings to mind the constant movement of an ever-changing environment, waves of perpetual impermanence, a force that which is far mightier, far larger, far stronger than oneself, possibly huge barrels of rolling water crashing onto and into themselves while daredevils, balancing on 2’ x5’ (give or take) elongated diamonds made of fiberglass or compressed Styrofoam, ride those rolling crests or the even-more-adventurous, deep inside those barreled pipelines, what the Mother Ocean, to whom deference is to be paid at all times, delivers as a gift to those brave enough to give it a go.
+Surfing brings to mind the constant movement of an ever-changing environment, waves of perpetual impermanence, a force that which is far mightier, far larger, far stronger than oneself.
+Those huge barrels of rolling water crashing onto and into themselves while daredevils, balancing on 2’ x 5’ (give or take) elongated diamonds made of fiberglass or compressed Styrofoam ride those rolling crests.
+Or the even-more-adventurous, deep inside those barreled pipelines, what the Mother Ocean, to whom deference is to be paid at all times, delivers as a gift to those brave enough to give it a go.

 The sun may be rising, it may be setting, it may be midday, or it may even be night; it could be any season, in almost any part of the world, wherever earth and ocean meet; it is an act beyond common tongue.
 The language of surfing bonds self with self, self with others, and self to nature and through nature to world and through world to universe.
 It is all of that in the riding of one wave.

 In the peace of being one with all, out of one’s head for even a moment, surfing can bring about an ineffable serenity.